Many of us dream of going on an Australian road trip, be it an epic journey around our great continent or simply a weekend away to the coast.

 Even if you plan on arriving at your destination before nightfall, you may experience unpredictable delays or hit unexpected weather.

-Also, consider carrying spare bulbs for a long road trip — at least one for each light — and particularly for journeys to remote areas.
+Also, consider carrying spare bulbs for a long road trip and particularly for journeys to remote areas.
 It’s also worth packing spare light fuses.

 Avoid running low on oil and harming your engine by performing the necessary checks before you depart.